Engaging the four generations at workplace

 Imagine yourself in a workplace where you’re sharing the same lunch table with your peers and managers, discussing over the GOT series or laughing over your previous date-night goof up!
 The key approach here is to highlight the similarities rather than pointing out the differences between the four generations.

-While such core interests and values can be aligned irrespective of the age gap, yet, making an initiative and focussing on them can successfully instil flexibility and broad-mindedness within a work culture.
+While such core interests and values can be aligned irrespective of the age gap, yet, making an initiative and focusing on them can successfully instill flexibility and broad-mindedness within a work culture.

 Make enough room for communications

 Conversations in office can often get convoluted.
-Talks like the brilliant tap dance performance at the previous award ceremony or your colleagues laughing on someone over their striper name!
+Talks like the brilliant tap dance performance at the previous award ceremony or your colleagues laughing on someone over their stripper name!
 Have such instances ever made you feel out of place?
-Therefore, it is must that employees be given the right set of workspace and liberty to verbally express to make work a happy place.
+Therefore, it is must that employees be given the right set of work space and liberty to verbally express to make work a happy place.

 A key factor in bridging the workplace age gap is communication.
 Happiness at work can be achieved through various engagement activities, team building exercises, CSR activities and employee-recognition programs.
 Keeping the lines of communication open to all can promote the shared values.

 Understanding that there’s a great deal to be learned contributes to an immense amount of profit for professionals in any generation.
 A strong mentoring platform and encouraging cross-generational mentoring opportunities should be highly encouraged.
 This enables individuals to meet, learn, gain direction and learn from practices of other individuals.
 To cite an instance, a newly joined senior professional could be found being mentored by a junior about the process of a project structure.